Achieving metrological limits using ancilla-free quantum error-correcting codes: Upper bound on the dimension of ancilla in small-ancilla codes

 \section{Upper bound on the dimension of ancilla in small-ancilla codes}

-Here we count $\dim(\mH_A) = \abs{\frakI}$, the dimension of the noiseless ancilla required for the small-ancilla code (\eqref{eq:code-few-ancilla}).
-The set $\frakI = \{\fraki_k(w),\forall k=0,1, w\in W_0\cup W_1\}$ should be large enough such that $\fraki_k(w)$ (for $k=0,1$) can be chosen to be any integer functions that satisfy $\fraki_k(w)\neq \fraki_k(w')$ when $w$ and $w'$ are different on exactly two sites.
+Here we put an upper bound on the highest $\dim(\mH_A)$ needed, the dimension of the noiseless ancilla required in the small-ancilla code (\eqref{eq:code-few-ancilla}). $\dim(\mH_A) = \abs{\frakI}$, where the set $\frakI := \{\fraki_k(w),\forall k=0,1, w\in W_0\cup W_1\}$ should be large enough such that $\fraki_k(w)$ (for $k=0,1$) can be chosen to be any integer functions that satisfy $\fraki_k(w)\neq \fraki_k(w')$ when $w$ and $w'$ are different on exactly two sites.
 Calculating the minimum number of values of $\fraki_0(w)$ required so that $\fraki_0(w)\neq \fraki_0(w')$ when $w$ and $w'$ are different on exactly two sites is essentially a graph coloring problem (see a qutrit example in \figbref{fig:qutrit}), where the elements of $W_0$ are vertices of the graph, and there is an edge between $w$ and $w'$ as long as $w'$ can be obtained from $w$ by swapping two sites with different numbers.
 We want to know the minimum number of colors required to color the vertices of the graph such that every two adjacent vertices have different colors.
 Note that the graph is regular---every vertex has the same degree (the number of vertices adjacent to it), which we denote by $\deg(W_0)$.
 Similar statements also hold for $\fraki_1(w)$.
 Then, the minimum value of $\dim(\mH_A) = \abs{\frakI}$ required is at most $\max\{\deg(W_0)+1,\deg(W_1)+1\}$, from the Brook's theorem~\cite{brooks1941colouring}.
 For $k=0$, we have

 and similarly,

 Therefore we only need an exponentially small ancilla

 compared to the system of $m$ probes.